Inside: An easy fall wreath that will add a modern touch of fall to your home decor.

 Let me be the first to tell you that you won’t see too much traditional fall decor going on around here.
 Don’t get me wrong, I love the warmth of the season, but I like to do it in a little different way so that it goes with the style of my home.
 And because my style tends to be a little bit on the modern side and my home has a lot of blues and grays, I decided to go with bold pops of orange to incorporate fall into my home.

-So I hope your ready!
+So I hope you’re ready!
 I’ve got a lot of fall home decor projects on my to do list and an amazing fall home tour on the calendar too!

 Supplies for your “feather” fall wreath: